 The survey was available online, or as a download to print and return to the Hawthorns Urban Wildlife Centre on The Common.
 Paper copies of the survey could also be returned to the Hawthorns.

-The survey closed at the end of October.
-We are now analysing some 2,200 detailed responses, a magnificent response which means that we have a really solid body of evidence to present to Council and to help inform the rewriting of the Common Management Plan, so that The Common continues to meet the needs of City residents into the future.
+The survey closed at the end of October, having received nearly 2,200 responses, which means that we now have a really solid body of evidence to present to Council and to help inform the rewriting of the Common Management Plan, so that The Common continues to meet the needs of City residents into the future.

 A really big Thank you to you all